kaya70875/ytfetcher/README.md

 custom_config = HTTPConfig(
     timeout=httpx.Timeout(4.0),
-    headers={"User-Agent": "ytfetcher/1.0"} # Doesn't recommended to change this unless you have a custom strong headers.
+    headers={"User-Agent": "ytfetcher/1.0"} # Doesn't recommended to change this unless you have a strong headers.
 )

 fetcher = YTFetcher.from_channel(